argonne-lcf/user-guides/docs/theta/compiling-and-linking/clang-compiler-theta.md

 #Clang Compiler on Theta

 ##Using Clang Compiler
 The Clang compiler, which is part of the LLVM compiler infrastructure, is available as a programming environment on Theta.
-To use Clang, switch your current programming-environment module with the PrgEnv-llvm module.
+To use Clang, switch your current programming environment module with the `#!
+PrgEnv-llvm` module.

 For example:
-module switch PrgEnv-intel PrgEnv-llvm
+`#! module switch PrgEnv-intel PrgEnv-llvm`

 ##Mailing List and Support
-For help with Clang-related questions, ALCF users may e-mail support@alcf.anl.gov.
+For help with Clang-related questions, ALCF users may e-mail [support@alcf.anl.gov](mailto:support@alcf.anl.gov)

 ##General Usage
 Clang’s command-line argument handling is designed to be similar to gcc’s command-line argument handling, and where possible, Clang tries to support the same flags.
 For more information on Clang, see [Clang: a C language family frontend for LLVM](http://clang.llvm.org/).